iQliPsE-22/json-to-table/README.md

 A powerful, headless table engine that transforms raw JSON data into a render-ready table model through a functional pipe.
 It handles filtering, sorting, and pagination without being coupled to any specific UI framework.

+## Live Demo

+Check out the [Live Demo](http://localhost:3000/demo) to see the engine in action with a real dataset.

 ## The Problem

 Table logic (data mapping, sorting algorithms, pagination math) is often mixed with UI components.
-This makes the code:
+This makes the code hard to test, difficult to reuse, and leads to "fat components".

-- Hard to test
-- Difficult to reuse across different UI frameworks
-- Brittle and complex (the "fat component" problem)

 ## The Solution: Data Pipeline

-`table-core` solves this by treating table state as a series of data transformations.
+`table-core` treats table state as a series of pure data transformations.

 ```mermaid
 graph LR